HOPE028/Bairdemore-Child-care/README.md

 ---

-## What

 This is the product of a freelance project I made for a daycare.
-(All information is replaced by fake information
+(All information is replaced by fake information)